How do I measure up my trailer?

 So that’s it. again, you don’t need too much stuff.
 Some people will of course have a lot more cooking stuff than this, and that’s fine… you can set them up however you like.. if you look on the testimonial page, you’ll see people put a lot of food inside sometimes, so up to you really. just keep it simple :)

-Yes, particularly with the new black stained kitchens, this type of lighter colour non slip matting will ‘lighten’ up the storage areas.. you can get a roll of this non slip matting pretty much anywhere.. put some if you like on the bottom surfaces, this really helps things from sliding around.. they are particularly good in the drawers, to stop cups / plates etc sliding around each time you open the drawers, and you should have some for under the stove.. (we use heavy duty ‘annex matting’ for under the stove, it’s a lot thicker and lays flat better.
-This is $5 if you want to order it) best thing to do is get a square ruler, and measure the dimensions, and cut it out… try to cut it square so it’s nice and neat.. if you have a brand new kitchen, and you can smell a ‘lacquer smell’, then leave it open to dry for a few days, before putting the non slip matting in… ta luke
+Yes, particularly with the new black stained kitchens, this type of lighter colour non slip matting will ‘lighten’ up the storage areas.. you can get a roll of this non slip matting pretty much anywhere.. put some if you like on the bottom surfaces, this really helps things from sliding around.. they are particularly good in the drawers, to stop cups / plates etc sliding around each time you open the drawers, and you should have some for under the stove..
+(I use heavy duty ‘annex matting’ for under the stove, it’s a lot thicker and lays flat better.) best thing to do is get a square ruler, and measure the dimensions, and cut it out… try to cut it square so it’s nice and neat.. if you have a brand new kitchen, and you can smell a ‘lacquer smell’, then leave it open to dry for a few days, before putting the non slip matting in… ta luke

 This is something I get asked from time to time.. some people say they want to be able to pull up for a quick stop, but don’t want to have to set up the return.
 So yes you can set up the DPOR without the return, but my answer is always, even for a quick stop, you’ll be there for half an hour, and just to make some sandwiches, you still need bench space.
 The return takes about 15 seconds to set up, longer than finding somewhere else to put it..
 I got this photo recently, and it really shows my point perfectly..
 Peter and his family, are having a quick breakfast stop in the outback somewhere.
 How would you make six bacon and egg rolls without the return benchspace?
 It really is so handy, and takes so little to setup… love this photo :)